Enable Automatic Filesystem Backups#

 Attention

-For AWS hubs running jupyterhub-home-nfs
+For AWS hubs running jupyterhub-home-nfs only

 To enable backups of home directories running on AWS EBS volumes, add the following line to the cluster’s terraform values file.